 - they’re also a great price for the high quality of the paint.

 Since we’ve been spending so much time at the beach, we just had to create some sea-creatures versions!
-We’ll soon have a tutorial for these fishy friends over the Pastels and Macarons blog.
-In the meantime, we wanted to give you a little nibble with these fun shark painted rocks!
+Here’s a little nibble with these fun shark painted rocks!

 - DecoArt Americana Multi-Surface Acrylics in Cotton Ball (white), Dolphin (gray), Black Tie (black) and Lipstick (red)